 Purchase Quality Tree Nursery Stock

 Garbage in, garbage out.
-Poor nursery stock not only has a low transplant survival rate, but will also exhibit poor branching structure.
-This translates to higher pruning costs and the potential for storm damage.
+Poor nursery stock not only has a low transplant survival rate, but will also come with poor branching structure.
+This translates to higher pruning costs and the potential for storm damage now and in the future.
 You may purchase trees from a local nursery or through a supply and services contract.
 Trees should meet the ANSI Z60.1 American Standard for Nursery Stock.

 Select Tree Nursery Stock Type and Size